The idea of morality plays a major role in public health from “sin taxes” on vices such as alcohol to sexually transmitted diseases.

 The virus, spread through mosquitoes and sexual contact, causes fever, rash, joint pain, and red eyes, although many infected people may not show symptoms.

-Most importantly, it can cause birth defects such as microcephaly and other abnormalities that are collectively referred to Congenital Zika Syndrome.
+Most importantly, it can cause birth defects such as and other abnormalities that are collectively referred to Congenital Zika Syndrome.
 A child can be born with a smaller head and smaller brain, preventing proper development.

 These types of birth defects can be diagnosed via ultrasound around 28 weeks.